Dario-Lloshi-Development-LLC/NurMakkah/docs/project_analysis.md

 ## Recommendations

 1. **Testing**: The app should be tested on actual Android devices to ensure map functionality works correctly
-2. **User Feedback**: Gather feedback from actual Hajj pilgrims to identify missing features
+2. **User Feedback**: Gather feedback from actual Nur Makkah pilgrims to identify missing features
 3. **Performance Testing**: Test with large numbers of markers and users
 4. **Localization**: Consider adding Arabic language support for better accessibility

 ## Conclusion

 The map functionality in the Nur Makkah appears to be properly implemented according to the documentation.
-The code follows Android best practices and includes all essential features for a Hajj pilgrimage app.
+The code follows Android best practices and includes all essential features for a Nur Makkah pilgrimage app.
 The project is ready for testing and deployment.